jerdog/auth0-blog/_posts/2018-08-29-nextjs-6-whats-possible.markdown

 ## A Refresher: What is a Universal JavaScript Application?

-The term *Universal* simply means the ability to run the same code on the server, browsers, mobile devices and any other platform. *Universal Javascript* is a term people are leaning towards these days.
+The term *Universal* simply means the ability to run the same code on the server, browsers, mobile devices, and any other platform. *Universal JavaScript* is a term people are leaning towards these days.
 A lot of developers also call it **Isomorphic JavaScript**.
 Check out the excellent blog post on [Universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.ij2c0zh8j) written by [Michael Jackson](https://twitter.com/mjackson).

 ## Introduction to Next.js 6 Features